 Jessica caught the musical theater bug unexpectedly when she was cast as a replacement for the role of the “Queen” in Crescent City Lights Youth Theater’s production of The Dream on Royal Street in 2006.
 Her life was forever changed when she met the original Grammy-award winning composer of the musical, Alan Menken, who came down to New Orleans to see the show during the run.
 From that point on, her love for the stage was set in stone.
 Jessica went on to attend St. Mary’s Dominican High School and quickly became an active thespian in the school musicals, drama club, and assemblies.
 In addition, she continued to perform in theatrical productions throughout the New Orleans area outside of school.

-In 2010, Jessica began attending Loyola University New Orleans for Vocal Performance, but quickly found herself itching to become involved with the Theater program.
-In Fall of her Sophomore year, she landed the role of “Judas” in Godspell with the Loyola Theater, which went on to win a Big Easy Entertainment award the following year.
+In 2010, Jessica began attending Loyola University New Orleans for Vocal Performance, but quickly found herself itching to be a part of the theatrical productions.
+In the Fall of her Sophomore year, she landed the role of “Judas” in Godspell with the Loyola Theater, which went on to win a Big Easy Entertainment award the following year.
 Jessica also participated with the Loyola Opera her junior and senior year, landing a role as “Paquette” in Candide in 2013 and “Papagena” in The Magic Flute in 2014.
 By graduation, Jessica had over thirty productions under her belt and a solid foundation to further her performance career.